Warhammer 40,000: Armageddon: Reception

-Warhammer 40,000: Armageddon received "mixed or average" reviews according to review aggregator Metacritic.
+The iOS and PC versions received "average" reviews according to the review aggregation website Metacritic.
 Several critics called the game very similar to Panzer Corps, Slitherine's game from 2011.

-Jim Cobb of Armchair General summarized: "[...]
-Warhammer 40,000: Armageddon captures the flavor and fascination of the Warhammer franchise.
-The turn-based nature adds a level of tactical thought to play.
-No gamer can do much wrong by getting this game.
-In fact, they will be harming themselves if they don’t get it."

-Richie Shoemaker of Eurogamer said that "[a]t the core of Warhammer 40,000: Armageddon there is a very good strategy game, unfortunately too much of it is either obscured, poorly explained or needs attention before it can be given a recommendation."
+Richie Shoemaker of Eurogamer said of the PC version: "[a]t the core of Warhammer 40,000: Armageddon there is a very good strategy game, unfortunately too much of it is either obscured, poorly explained or needs attention before it can be given a recommendation."
 Adam Smith of Rock Paper Shotgun said that "[i]t's an accessible wargame and a good place to start for those familiar with the fiction and looking to make the jump to hex-based warfare."